 “For some people, it might be when they’re young, and they don’t have bills to pay,” explained Professor Ariely.
 “For other people, it may be good to do so once they’re retired, because at that time, they have a cushion and can sustain some risk.”

-How should you decide if now is the time to start your own venture?
-We’ve gathered a few tips and tools to help you find out.
+So how should you decide if now is the time to start your own venture?
+Here are a few tips and tools to help you find out:

 1. Assess yourself

-Ask yourself this: are you in the right state of mind to start your own business?
-Do you have the right personality traits right now?
-There’s no denying that successful entrepreneurs usually have specific characteristics and mentalities that contribute to their success, both in the early and later stages of their career.
+Ask yourself this: Are you in the right state of mind to start your own business?
+Do you have the right personality traits, right now?

 2. Check your financial health

-The good news is that you don’t have to quit your day job and cut off revenue streams to start your business successfully.
-In fact, research shows that people who maintain their regular gig while launching their new ventures are a third less likely to fail than those who quit their job and go all-in.
+But here’s the good news: you don’t have to quit your day job to start your business successfully.
+In fact, research shows that people who maintain their regular gig while launching their new venture are less likely to fail than those who quit their job and go all-in.

 3. Ask the right questions